| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 pedal for the corner.
 It was charge the corner deep, a quick brake to slow the car enough

 getting in and back on it.
 The car felt fast and racy and we ended up second.
+Although I lost one spot in passing points, I was still in the top 8

 passing points for heats and made the feature top 8 redraw for the first time this season.

+I pulled #7 from the bag in the front straightaway ceremony.
 For the feature we made some changes to tighten the car and a couple

 to loosen it, hoping to find a good balance for a drying track.
 Our experiment was paying